-FLECTION OF DIRECTORS
+ELECTION OF DIRECTORS

 The Restated Certificate of Incorporation and the By-Laws of the Company provide that the number of directors (which is to be not less than three) is to be determined from time to time by resolution of the Board of Directors.
-The Board is currently comprised of ten persons.
+The Board is currently comprised of twelve persons.

 Pursuant to the Company's Restated Certificate of Incorporation, the members of the Board of Directors are divided into three classes.
 Each class is to consist, as nearly as may be possible, of one-third of the whole number of members of the Board.
-The term of the Class II directors expires at the Annual Meeting.
-The terms of the Class III and Class I directors will expire at the 2001 and 2002 Annual Meetings of Stockholders, respectively.
+The term of the Class III directors expires at the Annual Meeting.
+The terms of the Class I and Class II directors will expire at the 2002 and 2003 Annual Meetings of Stockholders, respectively.
 At each Annual Meeting, the directors elected to succeed those whose terms expire are of the same class as the directors they succeed and are elected for a term to expire at the third Annual Meeting of Stockholders after their election and until their successors are duly elected and qualified.
 A director elected to fill a vacancy is elected to the same class as the director he succeeds, and a director elected to fill a newly created directorship holds office until the next election of the class to which such director is elected.

-The three incumbent Class II directors are nominees for election this year for a three-year term expiring at the 2003 Annual Meeting of Stockholders.
+Three of the four incumbent Class III directors are nominees for election this year for a three-year term expiring at the 2004 Annual Meeting of Stockholders.
+One of the four incumbent Class III directors, Dr. Arthur A. Dugoni, will retire at the end of his current term which expires at the Annual Meeting.
 In the election, the three persons who receive the highest number of votes actually cast will be elected.
-The proxy named in the proxy card and on the internet voting site intends to vote for the election of the three Class II nominees listed below unless otherwise instructed.
+The proxy named in the proxy card and on the internet voting site intends to vote for the election of the three Class III nominees listed below unless otherwise instructed.
 If a holder does not wish his or her shares to be voted for a particular nominee, the holder must identify the exception in the appropriate space provided on the proxy card or on the internet site, in which event the shares will be voted for the other listed nominees.
 If any nominee becomes unable to serve, the proxy may vote for another person designated by the Board of Directors or the Board may reduce the number of directors.
 The Company has no reason to believe that any nominee will be unable to serve.

 The Company's By-Laws require that stockholders seeking to nominate persons for election to the Board, or to propose other business to be brought before an Annual Meeting of Stockholders, comply with certain procedures.
-See "Stockholder Proposals for 2001 Proxy Statement".
+See "Stockholder Proposals for 2002 Proxy Statement".

-Set forth below is certain information with regard to each of the nominees for election as Class II directors and each continuing Class III and Class I director.
+Set forth below is certain information with regard to each of the nominees for election as Class III directors and each continuing Class I and Class II director.

-NOMINEES FOR ELECTION AS CLASS II DIRECTORS
+NOMINEES FOR ELECTION AS CLASS III DIRECTORS